nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/java-paradigm.md

 ## Binary instructions

-At the lowest level, a programming can directly inform a computer what it should do by sending binary instructions directly to the processor.
+At the lowest level, a program can directly inform a computer what it should do by sending binary instructions directly to the processor.

 --